-An employee who fraudulently obtains CFRA leave from an employer is not entitled to any of the job protections afforded by CFRA.
-An employee who fraudulently obtains CFRA leave from an employer is not protected by CFRA's job restoration or maintenance of health benefits provisions.
-An employer has the burden of proving that the employee fraudulently obtained CFRA leave.
+An employee who fraudulently obtains or uses CFRA leave from an employer is not protected by CFRA's job restoration or maintenance of health benefits provisions.
+An employer has the burden of proving that the employee fraudulently obtained or used CFRA leave.